chufanchen/read-paper-and-code/slides/1-4.typ

 == Credit Assignment

-- #link("https://github.com/chufanchen/read-paper-and-code/issues/224")[Reinforcing LLM Agents via Policy Optimization with Action Decomposition]
+=== #link("https://github.com/chufanchen/read-paper-and-code/issues/224")[Reinforcing LLM Agents via Policy Optimization with Action Decomposition]

 RL agents where sampling actions from a policy means sampling a sequence of tokens mapping to an action from a (suitably conditioned) large language model.
 Since actions are typically described as a sequence of more than one token, this introduces issues around *credit assignment* between tokens contributing to an action.

 #figure(image("assets/POAD.png", height: 50%), caption: [#text(size: 20pt)[The necessity of aligning language agents with environments to
 exclude the wrong option, since the agent does not initially know that “coffee table is empty”; Action-level optimization is uncertain to what extent the key tokens]])

+Method: Token level Bellman Backup

 #mitex(`
 \begin{aligned}